yofriendfromschool1/School-Bypass/README.md

   https://2emk7.github.io/
   https://piped.video (yt unblock)
-  Hold F2 or F12 or DEL or wtv ur computers bios is and if its locked: https://www.biosbug.com/ or https://www.youtube.com/watch?v=EP_Bg3UIVOw and disable secure boot (if needed) and create new pass and use a Bootable USB (preferably Tails) and boot off the USB
+  Hold F2 or F12 or DEL or wtv ur computers bios is and if its locked: https://www.biosbug.com/ or https://www.youtube.com/watch?v=EP_Bg3UIVOw and disable secure boot (if needed) and create new pass and use a Bootable USB (preferably Tails) and boot off the USB when searching for something and certain search results are blocked just put for example:
+CroxyProxy -> Blocked
+Cr0xyPr0xy -> Not Blocked
+  Just do that and if it asks for "Did you mean? (better result prob here)" just click yeah if u want and it wont get blocked.